vsraptor/evo/README.md

 #### Algorithm

 0. Check if we have found a match.
 If yes then end the evolution cycle.
-1. **CROSSOVER**
-  - Pick two random parents (with tendency for ones that are closer to the target, better fitness score)
+1. **SELECTION** : Pick two random parents (with tendency for ones that are closer to the target, better fitness score)
-  - Mate and produce a child
+2. **CROSSOVER** : Mate and produce a child
-2. **MUTATION**
-  - Mutate the child-string
+4. **MUTATION**  : Mutate the child-string
-3. **SELECTION** (by fitness score)
-  - If child is better than the worse parent, then parent dies, child takes its place in the pool
+5. If child is better than the worse parent, then parent dies, child takes its place in the pool
-4. Rinse and repeat until the process produces a match.
+6. Rinse and repeat until the process produces a match.

 -----